 The proposed plan continues the existing classification of Point Lobos State Natural Reserve for the land and marine areas west of SR I and creates a new State Park unit to unify the management of the remainder of the state land.
-This will require reclassification of the State Beach to State Park and the classification of Point Lobos Ranch and Hatton Canyon as part of the State Park.
-The new State Park would consist of a coastal area (currently Carmel River State Beach), inland area (Point Lobos Ranch Property and the eastern parcel of the Reserve), and Hatton Canyon area (Hatton Canyon Property).
+This will require the classification of Point Lobos Ranch and Hatton Canyon as part of the State Park.
+The new State Park would consist of the Point Lobos Ranch Property and the eastern parcel of the Reserve and the Hatton Canyon Property.
 Figure ES-I shows the unit classifications in the proposed park plan.